What is a Medical Transcriptionist?

 |District of Columbia||$31,270|

-Tools & Technologies Used by Medical Transcriptionists
+What Tools & Technology do Medical Transcriptionists Use?

 Below is a list of the types of tools and technologies that Medical Transcriptionists may use on a daily basis: